0racle/raku-Net-Netmask/README.md

 DESCRIPTION
 ===========

-`Net::Netmask` parses and understands IPv4 CIDR blocks.
+`Net::Netmask` parses and understands IPv4 and IPv6 CIDR blocks.
 The interface is inspired by the Perl 5 module of the same name.

+Not all methods support IPv6 yet.
+The IPv6 interface is subject to change and should be considered experimental.

 This module does not have full method parity with it's Perl 5 cousin.
 Pull requests are welcome.